alt236/Resource-Mirror---Android/Readme.md

 Note that this will not add the found resources to the LRU cache

-Helper methods for Drawables
+Resource families
 -----------
-In addition to the normal methods above, there are a number of helper methods for drawables

-<b>Drawable families</b>

-The library is using a concept of icon families to distinguish between different variations of similar icons.
+The library is using a concept of resource families to distinguish between different variations of similar resoueces (of the same type).
 For example, icons in Android can come in a Holo Light and Holo Dark variant.

 So, if you call `optDrawableId("submarine", "yellow", R.drawable.ic_list_fallback)` then the library will try to look for an icon called `yellow_submarine` and return its Id if it exists, or `R.drawable.ic_list_fallback` otherwise.